marcelolandivar/Python_Projects/README.md

 # Train
 GitHub repo to publish different exercises
-Jupyter notebooks of work I have done
+Jupyter notebooks of work I have done during the University